Bearded Dragons are friendly and popular pet lizards that originate from Australia.

 - They have spike-shaped scales as a defense mechanism from many desert predators.

 Their habitat is the reason why they need UVA and UVB rays for everyday metabolic function.
-It is also the reason why they stay hydrated by eating insects and vegetation and not drinking.
+The dry environment is also the reason why they stay hydrated by eating insects and vegetation over drinking.

 Because the desert is very hot Bearded Dragons squeeze into small rock crevices to cool down.
 They also climb plants for higher basking spots to evade predators.